Mega-boost your super with TTR

 With a TTR strategy in place, Kyle keeps the same take-home pay, pays less tax, and grows his super faster.

-• He turns salary that would normally be taxed at 32% (including Medicare Levy) into a super contribution taxed at just 15%
+- He redirects part of his salary, which would normally be taxed at 32% (including the Medicare Levy), into his super, where it’s only taxed at 15% upon withdrawal

-• His super grows by about $8,700 more each year (plus any investment returns)
+- His super increases by about $8,700 more each year (plus any investment returns)

 Kyle’s happy knowing he can grow his super faster while still enjoying the same lifestyle.